 We rated the quality of the evidence from studies using four levels: very low, low, moderate, or high.
 Very low-quality evidence means that we are very uncertain about the results.
 High-quality evidence means that we are very confident in the results.

-The evidence in this review was of very low quality due to a lack of data and small study sizes.
-As a result, we found no evidence to support or refute the use of antidepressants to treat chronic non-cancer pain in children and adolescents.
+The available evidence in this review was of very low-quality due to a lack of data and small study sizes.

 We identified only a small number of studies with small numbers of participants and insufficient data for analysis.